Frequently Asked Questions

 No. The horse program is strictly voluntary.
 We never force a child to participate.
 For many children coming to Sandhill, horses are a new experience.
 We carefully introduce the children to the animals and assess their level of desire to interact with the animals.
 The majority of our students eventually enjoy interacting with the animals and this is very therapeutic for them.

-Phone call between parents and their child take place once per week initially, and then increase it to twice per week as the child adapts to the program and it is deemed clinically appropriate.
+Phone calls between parents and their child take place once per week or more as deemed clinically appropriate.
 The first visit usually takes place approximately 6 weeks after admission and then about every 6 weeks thereafter.
 We recognize that each family has unique needs and individualize the visitation to each family.

 The structure of a typical school day at Sandhill is as follows: